The Gasteria plant is a group of attractive succulent-type plants grown as houseplants from the Asphodelaceae family.

 Buying Tips For Gasteria And All Succulents

-When purchasing any type of succulent, there are some conditions you should look for.
+When purchasing any succulent plant, there are some conditions you should look for.
 They include:

-Dry Soil: Don’t purchase a succulent that is standing in water or has soggy soil.
-Soil should feel dry when you touch it.
+Dry Soil: Don’t buy a succulent standing in water or has soggy soil.
+The soil should feel dry when you touch it.

-Full leaves: You can tell if the plant has been given the right amount of water by looking at the leaves.
-They should be full and plump, even if the soil is dry.
+Full leaves: You can tell if the plant has received the right amount of water by looking at the leaves.
+They should be full, dark green, and plump, even if the soil is dry.

 Ease of transport: Generally speaking, buying a very large succulent may not be a good idea.

-- Large, heavy plants tend to become damaged in transport, and it takes a long time for them to heal and look their best again
+- Large, heavy plants tend to become damaged in transport.
+Any damage takes a long time for plants to heal and again look their best.

-- Bring along a box to keep the plant upright and provide protection during the trip
+- Bring a box to keep the plant upright and provide protection during the trip.

 Fascinating Gasteria Make A Wonderful, Carefree Addition To Any Plant Collection

-Clearly, among the 16 original varieties and the multiple hybrids, there’s bound to be a variety of Gasteria that will enhance your indoor or outdoor garden.
+Among the 16 original varieties and many hybrids, there’s bound to be a variety of Gasteria to enhance your indoor or outdoor garden.

 These popular plants have few needs, take up little space and offer a great deal in the way of charm and beauty.

-With their interesting leaf colors and patterns, unusual growth habit and slightly odd, wintertime blossoms they make a nice choice as desk or kitchen windowsill plant in during the winter months and a nice patio or porch plant in the summer.
+Gasteria has interesting leaf colors and patterns, an unusual growth habit, and slightly odd wintertime blossoms.
+They make a nice choice as a desk or kitchen windowsill plant in the winter months and a nice patio or porch plant in the summer.

-Because there are so many interesting choices available, it’s easy to assemble varied, easy-care indoor garden using just Gasteria, Gasteraloe and Gasterhaworthia.
+With so many interesting choices available, it’s easy to assemble a varied, easy-care indoor garden using Gasteria, Gasteraloe, and Gasterhaworthia.